 Aviva's chosen integration framework was RedHat Fuse, based on Apache Camel, using Enterprise Integration Patterns as the design approach for the new APIs.

-Spring Boot REST microservices: As part of the improvement work on Aviva's architecture, Adam helped introduce, design & build Spring Boot Microservices; with the goal of providing a simpler, modern way to build resilient APIs for underlying systems.
+Spring Boot REST microservices: Adam helped introduce, design & build Spring Boot Microservices; with the goal of providing a simpler, modern way to build resilient APIs for underlying systems.

-This side of Adam's work included learning and sharing best practice for the Spring framework and its various extensions, as well as supporting & mentoring junior team members in Java and Microservice practices.
+This work included learning and sharing best practice for the Spring framework and various extensions, as well as supporting & mentoring junior team members in Java and Microservice practices.

 As part of this work Adam also helped introduce developers to new/improved features of the language, tooling and support options; becoming a point of contact for many Java related questions.